perfsonar/docs/using_psui.rst

 2. Then it is necessary to select a measurement archive to query.
 This is achieved by clicking on the **Pick service** button in the top left corner, which brings up the service selection dialog.

-  .. seealso:: See section `Selecting Service`_ for information on the service selection dialog.
+  .. seealso:: See section `Selecting Service`_ for information on the Service pickup dialog.

 3. When the service is selected, a request is sent to the measurement archive to fetch a list of all the interfaces for which available measurements exist within that archive.
 The archive’s response is converted into a list of available interfaces.
 This list can be filtered by name or description.
 To do this, the user simply clicks on the **Name** or **Description** labels in the list header and the labels turn into input fields.
 4. Once a desired interface is located and selected by clicking in the list, a request is sent to the measurement archive to provide measurement values for that interface.
 When the archive responds, the data is presented to the user in the details panel and on the graph below it.
 The resulting screen may look similarly to: